NVGS: Neural Visibility for Occlusion Culling in 3D Gaussian Splatting: Introduction

 \section{Introduction}

-3D Gaussian Splatting~\cite{kerbl3Dgaussians} (3DGS) has proven itself to be a valuable tool for 3D reconstruction in recent years, due to its ability to represent scenes with great accuracy while also facilitating both fast training and rendering times.
-As 3DGS transitions from research to actual applications, the focus on efficiently rendering scenes, which are increasing in both scale and complexity, becomes more important.
+3D Gaussian Splatting~\cite{kerbl3Dgaussians} (3DGS) has proven itself a valuable tool for 3D reconstruction in recent years, due to its ability to represent scenes with high accuracy while also facilitating both fast training and rendering.
+As 3DGS transitions from research to actual applications, the need to efficiently render scenes that are growing in scale and complexity becomes increasingly important.
 Previous methods~\cite{seo2024flod, Yang2025V3DG, hierarchicalgaussians24, 10993308, kulhanek2025lodge} have followed this line of thinking and introduced the traditional Level of Detail (LoD) approach to the context of 3DGS.
 This enables larger scenes to be trained and rendered by utilizing hierarchical techniques to select the currently relevant parts of a scene.
-Other widely used approaches in graphics, such as occlusion culling, however, are not a natural fit due to the semi-transparent nature of 3D Gaussians.
-In graphics, these techniques typically rely on the use of opaque triangles, for which determining visibility is straightforward.
+Other widely used approaches in graphics, such as occlusion culling, however, are not a natural fit for 3D Gaussians due to their semi-transparent nature.
+In graphics, these techniques typically rely on opaque triangles, for which visibility is straightforward to determine.